 Record YES if new onset or increased dyspnea (shortness of breath, SOB) is reported in the medical record at the time of hospital arrival, or at an earlier evaluation (e.g. at physician's office for a patient directly admitted to the hospital), or at any time in the hospital.
 Record YES if the patient complained of new or increasing shortness of breath or it was found upon assessment by a physician or nurse anytime during hospitalization.
 Evidence of new or increasing tachypnea, which may be defined as respiratory rate (RR) >22, should be considered YES for this question.
 If a patient arrived on a ventilator, record YES for this item.
-If there was no evidence of new onset or increased dyspnea at any time, record No/Not Recorded.
-The next items about "increasing or new onset" (1b-1e) all follow the same rule: we are interested in new onset or increasing symptom either before admission or at any time during the hospitalization.
+If there was no evidence of new onset or increasing or new onset" (1b-1e) all follow the same rule: we are interested in new onset or increasing symptom either before admission or at any time during the hospitalization.